 Fear of God

-Now on its seventh collection, Fear of God’s signature pieces include oversized bomber jackets with ruched sleeves, plaid flannel shirting with zip details and expertly distressed denim.
+Now on its seventh collection, Fear of God’s signature pieces include oversized bomber jackets with ruched sleeves, plaid flannel shirting with zip details, and expertly distressed denim.
 This collection also expands beyond streetwear to include elevated wool and cashmere knitwear, nonchalant suiting, and even a loafer or two.
 There’s a focus on high-end materials sourced from Japan and vintage fabrics, such as repurposed military sleeping bags, while tailoring is made in Italy from the finest Italian and British fabrics.
 Eschewing the traditional fashion calendar, each main collection is only released as and when Lorenzo feels ready.
 This means you may be waiting a while for the eighth collection –– the seventh took two years to make after all.

 Even before the first Nike x Fear of God collaboration in 2018, the world of sport was a big source of inspiration for Lorenzo, especially the off-duty and on-court styles of some of the world’s most famous basketball and baseball players.
-This season, Fear of God has partnered with Nike again, to reimagine some of its most recognisable sportswear pieces for the modern era.
+This season, Fear of God has partnered with Nike again, to reimagine some of its most recognizable sportswear pieces for the modern era.
 Wishing to explore the more emotional elements of sport, the collection remixes classic NBA warmup pieces, creating clean silhouettes that mix old-school nostalgia with new-school materials and styling.
-Capturing the idealised style of the leagues’ best-dressed athletes arriving for practice, the collection features clever designs like backless sneakers that look as though the heels have been stepped down to slip on.
+Capturing the idealized style of the leagues’ best-dressed athletes arriving for practice, the collection features clever designs like backless sneakers that look as though the heels have been stepped down to slip on.

 Fear Of God Footwear